rust-lang/rust-forge/src/how-to-start-contributing.md

   you can help improve our GitHub CI workflows, automation Python scripts or contribute to web frontends with HTML/CSS/JS (e.g. [Rustdoc][rustdoc-ui] or [Benchmark suite website][rustc-perf-ui]).
   Play to your strengths!

 - Improving documentation is possibly one of the easiest starting points for contributions.
   Did you find a typo, something that was unclear, or do you miss some useful information on this page, elsewhere in the Forge or in some other Rust (user-facing) documentation?
 Great, then send a pull request and you'll become a contributor! :)

+  Please notice that at this time **we don't accept typography/spellcheck fixes to internal documentation** (usually not worth the churn or the review time) **or in our testsuite** (they could inadvertently cause code regressions)

 - Improving tests is also very valuable, as there is never enough of them.
 This can include also documenting existing tests or writing tests for already fixed issues that lack a proper test.

 - You can also help with improving issue trackers of our repositories, by helping with [triaging issues][issue-triage] or by reproducing old issues to find out whether they are still valid or not.

 - Or, if you like programming language discussions, you could participate in our [RFC process](https://github.com/rust-lang/rfcs).

 - You can also answer questions to help other Rust users, in the _Get Help!_ channels on the [Rust Discord server][rust-discord], on [users.rust-lang.org][users] (URLO), or on [StackOverflow][so].